VoIP Cost Savings: How Small Businesses Cut Phone Costs

 3 Ways to Cut Costs When Switching to VoIP

 A few years ago, before the “cloud” hype, these cost-cutting options were not available to small businesses.
-Most companies today are still emotionally attached to their traditional landline phone service, but with a fresh perspective, these tips for lowering your company phone bill are simple and easy to implement.
+Most companies today are still attached to their traditional landline phone service, but with a fresh perspective, these tips for lowering your company phone bill are simple and easy to implement.

 1. Consolidate Phone Lines